 - Earthquakes strike without warning.
-Students and staff are to DROP, COVER, AND HOLD when inside building and DROP when outside buildings. - Inside School Building: Staff in charge implement property and HOLD.
+Students and staff are to DROP, COVER, AND HOLD when inside buildings and DROP when outside buildings. - Inside School Building: Staff in charge implements DROP, COVER and HOLD.
 All students and staff should immediately turn and/or move away from glass areas and place themselves under tables and desks until shaking subsides. - Outside School Building: Staff in charge implements DROP.
 Move away from potential falling objects and into the open if possible.
-Drop and hold until shaking subsides. - The administrator or office staff will announce "Evacuate to the fire drill location" over the PA.
+Drop and hold until shaking subsides. - The administrator or office staff will announce "Evacuate to the fire drill location" over the PA and via Catapult .
 Staff in charge will bring emergency binders, evacuate students, and close doors.
-Special consideration should be given to exit routes to ensure safety. - Take roll at the fire drill location and display RED or GREEN cards.
+Special consideration should be given to exit routes to ensure safety. - Take roll in Catapult at the fire drill location and display RED or GREEN cards

-Evacuation:
+EVACUATION:

-- Alert: Administration or office staff will announce to staff "This is an evacuation to ..." by PA. - Staff and students will immediately vacate the buildings in an orderly fashion utilizing the evacuation routes.
-Take emergency binders and walkie talkies. - Follow directions from Incident Command Team.
+- Alert: Administration or office staff will announce to staff "This is an evacuation to ..." by PA and via our Catapult EMS notification system. - Staff and students will immediately vacate the buildings in an orderly fashion utilizing the evacuation routes.
+Take emergency binders and walkie talkies. - Follow directions from the Incident Command Team.
 Maintain radio contact. - All staff will stay with students at the relocation site and take roll.
 If students are to be released to parents/guardians, the Family Reunification Process will ensue. - If the relocation site is unsafe, wait for the Incident Commander's instructions. - An "ALL CLEAR" signal indicates conditions are safe for returning to buildings. - Assist persons who may need assistance and render first aid as necessary.